mjbradvica/MediatorBuddy/README.md

 ### Custom Fault Messages

-The title and description for failures is generic on purpose.
+The title and description for failures are generic on purpose.
 You can enrich a fault by adding a custom title and description.

 ```csharp
 public class GetWeatherHandler : IEnvelopeHandler<GetWeatherRequest, GetWeatherResponse>